textileio/textile-cookies/README.md

 cookiecutter gh:textileio/textile-cookies
 ```

-By default, this will create a React app.
+By default, this will create a simple Node.js script.
 You can also specify one of our templates directly via the `--checkout` flag (`react` or `electron`).

 Then its simply a matter of: